Grand Egyptian Museum: Main Galleries

-The exhibits cover about one-third of the total museum's 50 ha grounds displaying over 24,000 artefacts in 12 galleries arranged by time period (c.3100BCE~400CE) The artefacts were relocated from storage and museums in Cairo, Luxor, Minya, Sohag, Assiut, Beni Suef, Faiyum, the Nile Delta, and Alexandria.
+The exhibits cover about one-third of the total museum's 50 ha grounds, displaying over 24,000 artifacts in 12 galleries arranged by time period (c.
+3100 BCE – 400 CE).
+The artifacts were relocated from storage and museums in Cairo, Luxor, Minya, Sohag, Assiut, Beni Suef, Faiyum, the Nile Delta, and Alexandria.

-Halls 1-3 cover the prehistoric eras, the pre-dynastic eras, the early dynastic era, the Old Kingdom era, and the era of the first transition.
-4-6 cover the Middle Kingdom and the Second Transition.
-7-9 address the era of the New Kingdom.
-Halls 10 through 12 cover the Third Transition, the Late Period, and the Roman and Greek Periods of Egypt.
+Halls 01–03 cover the Prehistoric Egypt, the Predynastic Period, the Early Dynastic Period, the Old Kingdom era, and the First Intermediate Period.
+Halls 04–06 cover the Middle Kingdom and the Second Intermediate Period.
+Halls 07–09 address the era of the New Kingdom.
+Halls 10 through 12 cover the Third Intermediate Period, the Late Period, and the Roman and Greek Periods of Egypt.
+Based on the recent review of the museum, the largest space is dedicated to the material culture from the Middle to New Kingdoms.